Evidence for rho^0(770)-f_0(980) mixing in pi(-)p->pi(-)pi(+)n from CERN measurements on polarized target: Conclusions and outlook.

 \section{Conclusions and outlook.}

 We have presented experimental evidence for $\rho^0(770)-f_0(980)$ mixing in $S$- and $P$-wave transversity amplitudes in $\pi^- p \to \pi^- \pi^+ n$ from both polarized and unpolarized target data measured at CERN.
-A model independent determination of $S$-and $P$-wave helicity amplitudes confirms the evidence from transversity amplitudes and specifies the relative phase of amplitudes with opposite transversities.
+A model independent determination of $S$-and $P$-wave helicity amplitudes confirms the evidence from transversity amplitudes and specifies the relative phase $\omega$ of amplitudes with opposite transversities.
 All three analyses yield mutually consistent results.
 We show that the measurements of $Im \rho^0_x$ and $Im \rho^0_z$ resolve the sign ambiguity of relative phases.
 As a result, there are four sets of transversity amplitudes and four sets of helicity amplitudes.
+The presented results are in agreement with all other amplitude analyses of the five measurements of pion production on polarized targets.
+A full review of the evidence for $\rho^0(770)-f_0(980)$ mixing from these other analyses is given in Ref.~\cite{svec12d}.

-The principal difference between the Analyses I. and II. is the spin dependence of the moduli $|A_\tau|^2$.
-In the Analysis I. the spin $up$ moduli $|A_u|^2$ are suppressed compared to the spin $down$ moduli $|A_d|^2$ while in the analysis II. these moduli are equal $|A_u|^2=|A_d|^2$.
-The suppression of $|A_u|^2$ in the Analysis I. is a part of a more complex spin dependence of the amplitudes $|A_\tau|^2$ which show oscillations as a function of momentum transfer $t$ in the $\rho^0(770)$ mass region~\cite{svec90}.
+The principal difference between the Analyses I and II is the spin dependence of the moduli $|A_\tau|^2$.
+In the Analysis I the spin $up$ moduli $|A_u|^2$ are suppressed compared to the spin $down$ moduli $|A_d|^2$ while in the Analysis II these moduli are equal $|A_u|^2=|A_d|^2$.
+The suppression of $|A_u|^2$ in the Analysis I is a part of a more complex spin dependence of the amplitudes $|A_\tau|^2$ which show oscillations as a function of momentum transfer $t$ in the $\rho^0(770)$ mass region~\cite{svec90}.

-The amplitude Analyses I and II provide the first direct experimental evidence for the independence of the width of a resonance on its helicity expected theoretically from the rotational symmetry of strong interactions.
-Since the interactions in the Standard Model do not violate Lorentz symmetry then the observed $\rho^0(770) - f_0(980)$ mixing must arise from a different kind of interaction involved in the pion creation process.
-In two related papers~\cite{svec12b,svec12c} we propose to identify this new kind of interaction with a non-unitary interaction of the produced $S$-matrix final state $\rho_f(S)$ with a quantum environment $E$.
-The four sets of transversity amplitudes and the four sets of helicity amplitudes provide two equivalent descriptions of this non-unitary interaction for dipion masses below 1080 MeV.
+The amplitude Analyses I and II provide the first direct experimental evidence that the width of a resonance does not depend on its helicity as expected from the rotational symmetry of strong interactions.
+Since the observed $\rho^0(770) - f_0(980)$ mixing is consistent with rotational/Lorentz symmetry of the production mechanism and since the fundamental interactions of the Standard Model do not mix particles with different spins, the $\rho^0(770) - f_0(980)$ mixing must arise from a new kind of interaction independently involved in the pion creation process.
+The consistency itself suggests that the spin mixing mechanism arises from an interaction of the produced final state $\rho_f(S)$ with a quantum environment.
+In two related papers~\cite{svec12b,svec13b} we present evidence for the existence of the quantum environment and its pure dephasing interaction with the produced $S$-matrix final state $\rho_f(S)$.